Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 enable page blob uploads for these files.
 If you wish to collate all files into the container directly, you would replace ``--collate vhds`` with ``--collate .``

+To strip leading components of a path on upload, use ``--strip-components`` with a number argument which will act similarly to tar's ``--strip-components=NUMBER`` parameter.
+This parameter is only applied during an upload.

 To encrypt or decrypt files, the option ``--rsakey`` is available.
 This option requires a file location for a PEM or DER/binary encoded RSA public or private